RajendranDinesh/Twitter-Clone/README.md

 ## Stack

-We've chosen the MERN stack for this project, which includes:
+We've chosen the MENN stack for this project, which includes:

 - **M**ongoDB: As our database system.
 - **E**xpress.js: For building the backend server.
-- **R**eact: For the frontend user interface.
+- **N**ext: For the frontend user interface.
 - **N**ode.js: As the runtime environment for our server.

 ## Current Status